 The problem?
 You still need the first sales – and they require reviews.

-How Amazon tries to help with early reviews:
+How Amazon tries to help with getting early reviews:

 Amazon understands that the first few reviews are hard to get.
 So they developed the Amazon Early Review Program.
 However, the program is only available for Brand Registered sellers in the US.